newrelic/nri-flex/docs/basic-tutorial.md

 from flexStatusSample select * LIMIT 1
 ```

-The query should show a table similar to the following:
+The query should show a table similar to this:

 ![](./img/basic-table.png)

 ### What happened behind the scenes

-1. The Infrastructure Agent detected that a new integration named `nri-flex` has been added.
+1. The Infrastructure Agent detected that a new integration, named `nri-flex`, has been added.
 2. The Agent looks for an executable named `nri-flex` in `/var/db/newrelic-infra/newrelic-integrations/`.
-3. A temporary configuration file is created with the following contents:
+3. A temporary text configuration file is created with the following contents:
    ```yaml
    name: just-testing
    ```